codestation/goforward/README.md

   else this will be ignored.
 * `--public-key, -K, PUBLIC_KEY_FILE`: Path where the public key is stored.
 The `private-key` must also be defined, else this will be ignored.
+* `--maildir, -m, MAILDIR_PATH`: The received emails will be stored in the specified directory.
 * `--debug, -d ,DEBUG`: Enables debug logging.

 ## Get the credentials.json file